brandovlee/nba-performance-prediction-model/README.md

 Loads the pickled model, feeds it production data, compares predictions against DraftKings lines for reference, and exports results to a CSV file.

 ## Data Sources that I used
-- NBA API for player/team statistics
+- NBA API: Player and team statistics, box scores, usage rates, shot charts, and playstyle data
-- DraftKings for betting props
+- DraftKings: Betting props
-- Injury reports and game logs
+- ESPN: Injury reports
-- Traditional and advanced metrics